UMaine PFAS Research Grant Opportunities

 If research will address other state, federal, or community priorities, include an explanation in the project scope.

 What are the measurable impacts and outcomes of the research on informing decision-making processes related to PFAS management strategies, exposure or risk assessment, contamination prevention, and remediation efforts?
-Projects must focus on enhancing the understanding of impacts or sources of PFAS contamination and/or remediation.
+Projects must focus on enhancing the understanding of impacts or sources of PFAS contamination and/or remediation or mitigation.

 Describe the involvement of or meaningful engagement with external partners and/or the community.
 For example, engagement with stakeholders, including farmers, local communities, regulatory agencies, and business and industry partners.